2022 MINI Convertible Trim Levels, Configurations & Comparisons.

 Unlike many other vehicles in its class, the MINI's trim levels are more about performance than the features.
 Most of the same convenience features, safety features and technology can be found in all three models.
 Here's a closer look at the three trims and what they have to offer.
 All three will be compared in order to highlight their differences.

-Compare the 2022 Mini Convertible Cooper vs the Cooper S. What Is the Difference?
+Compare the Cooper vs the Cooper S. What is the difference?

 The MINI Convertible lives up to its name, coming in at just 152.2 inches long.
 This convertible is 68 inches wide and 55.7 inches tall.
 It has a wheelbase of 98.2 inches.
 The MINI Convertible weights in between 2,892 to 3,143 pounds, depending on the specific model.
 The MINI Convertible is only available in a 2-door configuration and can seat up to four adults.